 The initial point of contact for a student is with a lecturer or module leader, or their tutor (see below) for more generic issues.
-Thereafter the Degree Programme Director or Head of School may be consulted.
+Thereafter the Degree Programme Director, Head of Subject, or Head of School may be consulted.
 Issues relating to the programme may be raised at the Staff-Student Committee, and/or at the Board of Studies.